go-sphere/go-sphere.github.io/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Pragmatic Monolith Template"
-    subtitle="Start simple with Gin + Wire + Ent in a single binary.
+    subtitle="Start simple with `sphere layout` in a single binary.
 Clean architecture that scales from MVP to microservices when needed." link="docs/concepts/architecture-and-repo"
   >}}
   {{< hextra/feature-card